Walden Galleria

-Walden Galleria is a super-regional shopping mall located in Cheektowaga, a suburb of Buffalo, New York located east of Interstate 90 and New York State Thruway exit 52 off Walden Avenue.
+Walden Galleria is a super-regional shopping mall located in Cheektowaga, a suburb of Buffalo, New York, located east of Interstate 90 and New York State Thruway exit 52 off Walden Avenue.
 The Walden Galleria comprises more than 1600000 sqft of retail space, with 170 stores on two levels, including a food court and a movie theater.
-The mall has stores such as Primark, that are unique to Upstate NY, with closest locations being in NYC and Toronto.
+The mall has stores such as Primark, that are unique to Upstate NY, with closest locations being in New York City and Toronto.
 In 2021, it was listed among the top 20 most visited shopping centers in America, attracting over 23 million visitors from the US and Canada.
 The mall is owned and managed by The Pyramid Companies of Syracuse, New York, the same management firm which developed it.
-The mall features Macy's, JCPenney, Primark, Dick's Sporting Goods, Best Buy, in addition to a 16-screen Regal Cinemas which also features 4DX.
+The mall features Macy's, JCPenney, Primark, Dick's Sporting Goods, Best Buy, IKEA, in addition to a 16-screen Regal Cinemas which also features 4DX.

 History

 Walden Galleria was developed by The Pyramid Companies, an Upstate New York-based shopping center development and management firm.
 Built on a site near exit 52 of the New York State Thruway, the mall was opened in 1989.
 The mall featured a range of upscale and traditional anchors, Bonwit Teller, L.L.Berger, The Sample, AM&A's, Sibley's, JCPenney, and Sears.
 At the time, the mall featured more than 150 stores, as well as a theater owned by Hoyts Cinemas.

 An additional anchor space was built for Lord & Taylor in 1990.